sammelanyogi/react-kit/router/README.md

 `@bhoos/react-kit-router` is the minimal implementation of router module for react native apps.

+This is the documentation for v2.0.0.
+Documentation for older version is [here](../docs/Router.md)

 ## Getting started

 There are no dependencies for this package.
 Just add the package in your existing react-native project.